7th May, 2016

 After spending sometime, we then turned around and started moving up the edge of the glacier to reach the ridge from where we descended earlier.
 Guide Raju waited for us there.
 The trail back to Gorakshep now appeared to be mostly flat and downhill.
 When we reached there, the sky cleared up suddenly and the fading rays of the sun bathed the peaks of Nuptse and Everest (peaking behind the Nuptse wall) with gold.
 I wished if we could be at the top of Kalapathhar at that moment.
 However, the view we were presented with was no less spectacular.
 The peaks around and in front of us appeared as a gold mine.

 As the sun started setting, the color gradually turned scarlet, then red before turning white after the sun went down.
-We went into our beds earlier than the other days as the next day, we’d have to start our ascent to Kalapathhar as early as 4.30 AM.
+We went to our beds earlier than the other days as the next day, we’d have to start our ascent to Kalapathhar as early as 4.30 AM.